Swarchal/TISS/README.md

 negative_control <- get_negative_control(ex_data, metadata)
 ```

-Then calculate the D-values and scale them via a z-score to get a numerical vector for each compound:
+#### 2 Then calculate the D-values and scale them via a z-score to get a numerical vector for each compound:

+D-values are calculated from a modified Kolmogorov-Smirnov test, and are essentially the greatest veritical distance from the empirical cumulative distribution curves between the compound and the control for each feature.
+They differ from standard KS values in that they are given a sign dependent on their position to the control distribution.
+Values shifted to the left (lower) are given a minus (-) sign, whereas values to the right (higher) are given a plus (+) sign.

+This produces a long vector of D values for each compound.
+These numeric vectors are concatenated together from multiple concentrations.

+The vectors are then individually scaled by a z-score (standard score) by (x_i - mean(x)) / std(x), where x_i is an element in the vector x.

 ```r
 d_out <- calculate_d(compound_data, negative_control)